 If you feel that you’re running out of ways to create a conversation, here are 21 things you can talk to your boyfriend about (to make you closer than ever)

-2. Texting is a Powerful Way to Communicate
+2. Why Texting This Way is Powerful

 While talking on the phone or on Skype is best – sometimes you (or him!) just don’t have the time for it.

 Texting something funny, playful and flirty a few times a day is a great way to show him that he is on your mind and that you love him.

 Send a love text message.
 Ask for advice.
 Share something funny that happened just now.